-- 1. Thaw electrocompetent cells on ice. - Transfer 50 μl of electrocompetent cells to a pre-chilled electroporation cuvette with 1 mM gap. - 3.
-Dilute assembled products 3-fold with $\rm H_2O$ prior electroporation.
-This can be achieved by mixing 5 μ l of assembled products with 10 μ l of $\rm H_2O$.
-Add 1 μ l of the diluted assembly product to electrocompetent cells. - 4.
-Mix gently by pipetting up. - Once DNA is added to the cells, electroporation can be carried out immediately.
+- 1. Thaw electrocompetent cells on ice. - 2.
+Transfer 50 $\mu I$ of electrocompetent cells to a pre-chilled electroporation cuvette with 1 mM gap. - 3.
+Dilute assembled products 3-fold with H2O prior electroporation.
+This can be achieved by mixing 5 $\mu$ I of assembled products with 10 $\mu$ I of H2O.
+Add 1 $\mu$ I of the diluted assembly product to electrocompetent cells. - 4.
+Mix gently by pipetting up. - 5.
+Once DNA is added to the cells, electroporation can be carried out immediately.
 It is not necessary to incubate DNA with cells. - 6.
-Add 950 μ I of room temperature SOC media to the cuvette immediately after electroporation. - Place the tube at 37°C for 60 minutes.
+Add 950 $\mu I$ of room temperature SOC media to the cuvette immediately after electroporation. - 7.
+Place the tube at 37°C for 60 minutes.
 Shake vigorously (250 rpm) or rotate. - 8.
 Warm selection plates to 37°C. - 9.
-Spread 100 μ I of the cells onto the plates. - 10.
-Incubate overnight at 37°C. - Biology: Some DNA structures, including inverted and tandem repeats, are selected against by E. coli.
+Spread 100 $\mu l$ of the cells onto the plates. - 10.
+Incubate overnight at 37°C. - DNA: PCR product purification is not necessary if the total volume of all PCR products in the Gibson Assembly reaction is 20% or less of the Gibson Assembly reaction volume.
+Higher volumes of PCR products may reduce the efficiency of Gibson Assembly and transformation due to the elevated carryover amounts of PCR reaction buffer and unused primers present in the PCR product.
+Column purification of PCR products may increase the efficiency of both Gibson Assembly and transformation by 2-10 fold and is highly recommended when performing assemblies of three or more PCR fragments or assembling longer than 5 kb fragments.
+Purified DNA for assembly can be dissolved in ddH20 (Milli-Q® water or equivalent is preferable), TE or other dilution buffers. - Insert: When directly assembling fragments into a cloning vector, the concentration of assembly fragments should be 2-3 times higher than the concentration of vector.
+For assembly of 3 or more fragments, we recommend using equilmolar ratio of fragments. - Biology: Some DNA structures, including inverted and tandem repeats, are selected against by E. coli.
 Some recombinant proteins are not well tolerated by E. coli and can result in poor transformation or small colonies.